Arthropod eye: Eyes and functions

-Anatomical distribution of compound eyes
+Taxonomic distribution of compound eyes

 Most species of Arthropoda with compound eyes bear just two eyes that are located separately and symmetrically, one on each side of the head.
 This arrangement is called dichoptic.
 Examples include most insects, and most of the larger species of Crustacea, such as crabs.
 Many other organisms, such as vertebrates and Cephalopoda are similarly and analogously dichoptic, which is the common state in animals that are members of the Bilateria and have functionally elaborate eyes.
 However, there are variations on that scheme.
 In some groups of animals whose ancestors originally were dichoptic, the eyes of modern species may be crowded together in the median plane; examples include many of the Archaeognatha.
 In extreme cases such eyes may fuse, effectively into a single eye, as in some of the Copepoda, notably in the genus Cyclops.
 One term for such an arrangement of eyes is cycloptic.

 On the other hand, some modes of life demand enhanced visual acuity, which in compound eyes demands a larger number of ommatidia, which in turn demands larger compound eyes.
 The result is that the eyes occupy most of the available surface of the head, reducing the area of the frons and the vertex and crowding the ocelli, if any.
 Though technically such eyes still may be regarded dichoptic, the result in the extreme case is that borders of such eyes meet, effectively forming a cap over most of the head.
 Such an anatomy is called holoptic.
 Spectacular examples may be seen in the Anisoptera and various flies, such as some Acroceridae and Tabanidae.